smlab-niser/hbimcourse/content/docs/module-two/database.md

 );
 ```
 Most of the filetypes have 3 characters extensions, but some have 4 or even 5 characters
 extensions.
-Therefore to accomodate it, and future filetypes, we have allocated 8
+Therefore to accommodate it, and future filetypes, we have allocated 8
 characters in the database.